Random walks with stochastic resetting in complex networks: a discrete time approach: Acknowledgements

 \section{Acknowledgements}

+We thank the two anonymous reviewers for their valuable comments, which helped us to improve the presentation and interpretation of some results.
 The authors G.D.\ and F.P.\ thank the GNAMPA group of INdAM and acknowledge financial support under the MIUR-PRIN 2022 project ``Non-Markovian dynamics and non-local equations'', no. 202277N5H9 - CUP: D53D23005670006.